- Top Insoles for Work Boots

 - Final Thoughts

 Insoles (often referred to as footbeds, inserts, or inner soles) are the part of the shoe or boot that is located directly underneath the foot and are designed to provide cushioning and support for your feet.
 Manufacturers of boots and shoes almost always include a insole in the construction of their footwear and they are generally removable.
-Unfortunately, they are also often very basic and thin.
+Unfortunately, they are also often very cheap, basic and thin.

 Top Insoles for Work Boots